 The fact that they have built showers into the back of semi-truck trailers is American ingenuity at its best, if you ask me.
 How else could you expect to get hundreds of road-weary walkers and crew members all clean and relaxed while camped out in a mobile city?
 Other bathing options may be passable (I’ve done mud runs where they literally hosed us down at the end), but the 3-Day shower trucks—like everything else on the 3-Day—exceed expectations.
 Each truck is divided into private stalls, compete with hooks and benches for your stuff, and you can take as long a shower as you want to.
 The water pressure is good, and I am pleased to report that I have never taken a cold shower on the 3-Day.
+Outside the showers, you’ll find baskets of sample-sized beauty products, as well as hair drying stations.
 There’s even an optional towel service that you can buy so that you don’t have to worry about packing up damp towels.
 It’s not uncommon to hear audible, sincere sighs of contentment from walkers exiting the showers.
 A clean walker is a happy walker, ready to take on more miles tomorrow.

 A Pink Tent for Two

 On the 3-Day, you will share a sleeping tent with one other person.
 Just you and a buddy, sharing a 6’ x 6’ tent.
 Some of you are panicking now just thinking about it, I can tell.
 But take my word, you’ll be fine.
 Your tent serves a very specific function: to cover you when you’re asleep.
 The rest of your time in camp will be spent out and about doing other things (which we’ll get to in the next couple of Insider’s Guide posts).
 You don’t need a whole ton of room for sleeping, and you’ll be so darned tired anyway, it won’t really matter much where you are.